Shilpa Shetty

 In 2006, she ventured into reality television by judging the dance reality show Jhalak Dikhhla Jaa.
-In early 2007, Shetty joined the fifth season of the UK reality show Celebrity Big Brother.
-During her stay in the house, Shetty received much international media coverage and attention for the racism she faced by her fellow contestants and for ultimately winning the show.
-This was followed by her hosting the second season of the reality show Bigg Boss.
-Shetty has since taken on the role of judge on several Indian dance reality shows such as Zara Nachke Dikha (2010), Nach Baliye (2012–20) and Super Dancer (2016–present).
+In early 2007, Shetty joined the fifth series of the UK reality show Celebrity Big Brother, ultimately winning the series.
+During her stay, Shetty received international media coverage and attention for the racism she endured from several of her housemates.
+Her win was followed by a spot hosting the second season of the Indian version of the show, Bigg Boss in 2008.
+Shetty has since appeared as a judge on several dance and music reality-competition shows, including Zara Nachke Dikha (2010), Nach Baliye (2012–2020) and Super Dancer (2016–2021).
+She returned to acting in 2021 with the comedy film Hungama 2 and has since starred in the action series Indian Police Force (2024).

-In addition to acting in films, Shetty is a celebrity endorser for brands and products and is vocal about issues such as feminism and animal rights.
+In addition to her screen work, Shetty is a celebrity endorser for various brands and products, and she has been vocal about personal issues such as feminism, vegetarianism and animal rights.
 Shetty has worked with PETA since 2006 as part of an advertising campaign against the use of wild animals in circuses.
 She is also a fitness enthusiast and she launched her own Yoga DVD in 2015.
 She is involved in several fitness campaigns such as the Fit India Movement, launched by the Government of India.
 Shetty was awarded the Champions of Change Award for her work on the Swachh Bharat Mission cleanliness campaign.
 From 2009 to 2015, she was a part-owner of the Indian Premier League team Rajasthan Royals.

 Early life

-Shetty was born in Mangaluru, Karnataka in a Tulu speaking Bunt family.
-Her mother Sunanda and late father Surendra Shetty were both manufacturers of tamper-proof water caps in the pharmaceutical industry.
-She is Shamita Shetty's elder sister.
-Shetty revealed her Bengali ancestry in 2016, during a visit to a fashion show in Dhaka, where she also mentioned her future plans on visiting her ancestral homestead in Sylhet and acting in a Bangladeshi film.

-Shetty was educated at St. Anthony's Girls High School, Chembur and at Podar College in Matunga.
+Shetty was born in Mangalore, Karnataka, into a Tulu-speaking Bunt family.
+Her mother, Sunanda, and late father, Surendra Shetty, were manufacturers of tamper-proof water caps for the pharmaceutical industry.
+Her younger sister, Shamita Shetty, is also an actress.
+She was educated at St. Anthony's Girls' High School in Chembur and at Podar College in Matunga.
 A trained Bharatanatyam dancer, she was the captain of the volleyball team at her school.

-In 1991, after completing her tenth-grade examinations, Shetty began her career as a model with a Limca television commercial and subsequently featured in several other commercials and advertisements, following which she began receiving offers for film roles.
+In 1991, after completing her tenth-grade exams, Shetty began her career as a model with a Limca television commercial and subsequently featured in several other commercials and advertisements, following which she began receiving offers for film roles.
 Shetty continued to pursue her career as a model until she became an actress.